Abalos: Davao court didn’t order PNP to stop raid at Quiboloy place

 Interior Secretary Benhur Abalos | PHOTO: Official Facebook page of Benhur Abalos

-MANILA, Philippines — Contrary to earlier reports, the Davao court did not order the Philippine National Police (PNP) to stop its search inside the compound of Kingdom of Jesus Christ (KJC) to look for embattled Pastor Apollo Quiboloy, according to Interior Secretary Benjamin Abalos Jr.
+MANILA, Philippines — Contrary to earlier reports, the Davao court did not order the Philippine National Police (PNP) to stop its search inside the compound of the Kingdom of Jesus Christ (KJC) to look for embattled Pastor Apollo Quiboloy, according to Interior Secretary Benjamin Abalos Jr.

 On Saturday, around 2,000 members of the PNP raided the 30-hectare KJC compound.

-Quiboloy is believed to be hiding inside the KJC compound, according to Davao police regional office director Brig.
+Quiboloy is believed to be hiding inside the KJC Compound, according to Davao Police Regional Office director Brig.
 Gen. Nicolas Torre III.

 Read more...